CDCgov/ww-inference-model/README.md

 See our Model Definition page for a mathematical description of the generative model, and the Getting Stated vignette to see an example of how to run the inference model on simulated data.

 The intention is for {wwinference} to provide a user-friendly R-package interface for running forecasting models that use wastewater concentrations combined with other more traditional epidemiological signals such as cases or hospital admissions.
 It aims to be a re-implementation of the modeling components contained in the [wastewater-informed-covid-forecasting](https://github.com/CDCgov/wastewater-informed-covid-forecasting) project repository, with an emphasis here on making it easier for users to supply their own data.

+We recommend reading the [model definition](model_definition.md) to learn more about how the model is structured and running the ["Getting Started" vignette](vignettes/wwinference.Rmd) for an example of how to fit the model to simulated data of COVID-19 hospital admissions and wastewater concentrations.
+This will help make clear the data requirements and how to structure this data to fit the model.

 ## Project Admin
 - Kaitlyn Johnson (kaitejohnson)
 - Dylan Morris (dylanhmorris)
+- Sam Abbott (seabbs)
+- Damon Bayer (damonbayer)

 # Installing and running code